Two women. Experiencing more. Travelling more. Boating more. Camping more.

 Our Journey so far…

-We go to every outdoor, camping, caravan and boat show we can to get ideas and inspiration.
+We go to almost every outdoor, camping, caravan and boat show we can to get ideas and inspiration.
 We also take opportunities for a road trip as often as we can, to learn what we do and don’t like!

 We went on a 3-night cruise with P&O from Sydney to Melbourne (one way) which cost us next to nothing with a Groupon deal!
 This taster cruise, was the first for me (Gill), although Sara had been on a longer cruise years ago.